 Most students will take Edexcel English Language and English Literature at GCSE.
 This route will provide students with a detailed and varied mix of language and literary study from Shakespeare to the modern day.

 These are separately certificated GCSEs.
 This combination provides the required level of study to advance to A Level English.
 Students will also be assessed for their speaking and listening skills and this element will be certified separately.
-The GCSEs are both linear courses that consist entirely of content which is tested by just under eight hours of terminal external examination in Year 11.
+The GCSEs are both linear courses that consist entirely of content which is tested by just under eight hours of terminal external examination.
+The majority of students will sit all four exams in in Year 11, however some students may be identified for early entry for English Literature in Year 10 if this is deemed appropriate by their teacher.

 Students will be regularly assessed every half term to track their progress.